Home

 One of the most frequent mistakes business owners make is assuming a basic general liability policy covers everything.
 It rarely does.
 If something goes wrong — a customer slips on your property, an employee gets injured, or equipment gets stolen — being underinsured means absorbing costs that should have been covered by your policy.

-For example, a contractor's basic general liability policy might cover third-party injuries but won't cover tools stolen from a job site, errors in the work itself, or an employee injured on the job.
-Each gap represents a potential out-of-pocket loss that could run into the tens of thousands.
+For example, a contractor's basic GL policy might cover third-party injuries but won't cover tools stolen from a job site, errors in the work itself, or an employee injured on the job.
+Each gap represents a potential out-of-pocket loss that can run into the tens of thousands.
+The average general liability lawsuit against a small business costs $54,000 to defend — even when the business wins.

 How to avoid it

-Work with a licensed commercial insurance agent to conduct a full risk assessment for your specific business type.
+Work with an independent commercial insurance agent (not a captive agent tied to one carrier) to conduct a full risk assessment for your specific business type.
 A restaurant has very different coverage needs than a landscaper or a software consultant — one-size-fits-all policies are rarely adequate.

 Sponsored · Free Quotes Available